AI index

 • Who is DirectiveOps for?

-DirectiveOps is built for platform engineering, developer productivity, and AI enablement teams that need central visibility and control over AI coding instructions.
-Primary buyers are VP Engineering, Heads of Platform or Developer Productivity, and CTOs in smaller organizations.
+DirectiveOps is built for platform engineering, developer productivity, security engineering, and AI enablement teams that need fleet-wide visibility over repo-resident directives.
+Primary buyers include VP Engineering, Heads of Platform or Developer Productivity, and CTOs in smaller organizations.

 • What problems does DirectiveOps solve?